iamblue/microlattice/README.md

 * Microlattice.js is adopting the similar coding style used in javascript community providing high performance like C.
 * Everything you need like tools, modules, and engine core are modular designed.
 * Providing standards for resolving the following issues you may encounter while developing embedded board:
-  * Different MCU build tools.Diverse in debug/download code.
+  * Different MCU build tools.
+  * Diverse in debug/download code.
   * License: dis-contribute limitation.
   * No common sharing project standard.
   * Existing JS total solution is not light-weighted enough, providing low performance comparing to C.